Aberffraw: Former airfield

-RAF Bodorgan near the village was once known as the RAF Aberffraw (Royal Air Force).
+RAF Bodorgan near the village was once known as RAF Aberffraw (Royal Air Force).
 Constructed in September 1940, the airfield was used in World War 2 as a testing site for military aircraft, Queen Bee, a pilotless airplane.
 In 1941, the airfield changed its name to Bodorgan, and by 1944 it was only used as a storage airfield.
 The grass runway airfield was closed in 1945.
-After the opening of the airfield in Aberffraw, another was opened during the same period, the airfield is based at Rhosneigr, Anglesey.
+After the opening of the airfield in Aberffraw, another was opened during the same period; this airfield is based at Rhosneigr, Anglesey.
 RAF Valley is still in use today.

 Aberffraw dune system

 The Aberffraw dunes cover an area of 883 acres in West Anglesey and are one of the biggest dune habitats in the UK.
 The dunes are preserved as a site of special scientific interest (SSSI) and are part of a Special Area of Conservation which spans from Abermenai Point in the southeast of Anglesey, then across the island westward, and they are 5 km north-west of Newborough Warren.
 The most common species of plants are marram grass, which supports the sand and creates dunes, as well as early sand-grass, red fescue, and lady's bedstraw.
-The dunes variety of natural flora and fauna such as waterwort and weeds are supported by the local lake, Coron, as well as the river Ffraw.
+The dunes' variety of natural flora and fauna such as waterwort and weeds are supported by the local lake, Coron, as well as the river Ffraw.
 The area is a popular walking destination.